 I had my first experience of Massage at a party when I was in my late teens.
 Someone was giving clothed shoulder Massage and I asked if I could have one.
 I really enjoyed it and ended up chatting to the person who’d given me the Massage.
 They encouraged me to have a go myself – which I did with fairly positive responses.
 From those very humble beginnings I discovered I had some aptitude for Massage and eventually decided to train professionally.

 Gaining a first level qualification in Massage in the days when there were still plenty of local colleges offering courses meant it was fairly easy to fit it into my life (which at that point was working full time as a civil servant in Whitehall).
 Even at the time I remember being quite disappointed with aspects of the training – in particular the lack of focus on the client.
-It seems crazy – to teach a Massage course where the client is not absolutely central, where the client is merely “the person you’re doing the Massage on” – rather than the very centre of everything you’re learning to deliver.
+It seems crazy – to teach a Massage course where the client is not absolutely central, where the client is merely “the person you’re doing the Massage on”, rather than the very centre of everything you’re learning to deliver.
 Anyway, I persevered and ended up with a professional qualification which enabled me to get a job as a Massage therapist on a cruise ship.

 It was several months between qualifying and starting on the cruise ship but in the end I only managed about 6 weeks before getting severe RSI-type injuries in my wrists.
 I was never formally diagnosed but the intense pain and discomfort I experienced was proof enough for me that something was badly wrong.
 Before I’d started that job I had looked for some “injury prevention” tools and, ironically, had found Gerry’s first book (The Principles & Practice of NO HANDS Massage) but opted for a different one – because it was a couple of quid cheaper.
 Eek!
 Not my wisest moment, but c’est la vie.
 Said book did nothing to prevent my injury and rather than wait to be medically disembarked (which I had already seen happen to several colleagues, even in the short time I was there) I took the decision to break my contract and pay for my own flight home.
-My health and the very fabric of my body was worth so much more to me than anything that particular employment could offer me.
+My health and the very fabric of my body was, and is, worth so much more to me than anything that particular employment could offer me.

 It was 9 months after returning from my “injury cruise” that I attended TRANSFORMING TOUCH and I confess, I really struggled on day one.
 I just didn’t get it.
 That said, having paid my money and feeling like there was something there I came back for day two and after a hard going morning it all slotted into place around lunchtime.
 And that was it – I was hooked.